Here's Why Hologic's Latest Report Might Worry You

 Source: S&P Capital IQ.
 Data is current as of latest fully reported quarter.
 Dollar amounts in millions.
 FQ = fiscal quarter.

 Let's dig into the inventory specifics.
 On a trailing-12-month basis, finished goods inventory was the fastest-growing segment, up 54.0%.
 That can be a warning sign, so investors should check in with Hologic's filings to make sure there's a good reason for packing the storeroom for this period.
-On a sequential-quarter basis, finished goods inventory was also the fastest-growing segment, up 1.7%.
+On a sequential-quarter basis, each segment of inventory decreased.

 Foolish bottom line